 The AAITA Board of Directors.
 Nine members, as listed below, comprise the AAITA Board of Directors.
 Each director must first be a member of AAITA and are elected in accordance with the Association’s articles of incorporation and bylaws by the AAITA membership.
 The directors serve a four-year term and are responsible for the overall direction and policy of the Association.
 All directors are tribal members in various professional positions.
 As a voluntary membership organization, the AAITA does not have a permanent office.
 It records and administrative functions are currently handled by each board member and meets quarterly.
 Membership fee is $50 for one year.

-Donovan Hanley, President (Navajo) – Director of Sales Navajo Nation Hospitality phone: 623-412-0297 email: email@example.com Donovan Hanley has been the Director of Sales and Marketing for Navajo Nation Hospitality Enterprise for over the past 9 years.
-From the small Northern Arizona community of White Cone, AZ, he is of the Towering House Clan, and born of the Water Flowing Together Clan.
+Donovan Hanley, Vice President (Navajo) – Owner, Detours Native America, phone: 480-633-9013 email: firstname.lastname@example.org Donovan Hanley is from the small Northern Arizona community of Na’ahtee Canyon, AZ, he is of the Towering House Clan, and born of the Water Flowing Together Clan.
 His maternal grandfather is the Salt Clan, and his paternal grandfather is the Red Running into the Water Clan.
-Donovan received his B.S. degree in Hotel and Restaurant Management from Northern Arizona University.
-He has been active in the Arizona American Indian Tourism Association since 2006.
-Donovan enjoys working with Domestic and International clientele in promoting Navajoland and Native Arizona to the world.
+Donovan has been active in the Arizona American Indian Tourism Association since 2006.
+Donovan enjoys working with Domestic and International clientele in promoting Native Arizona to the world.

-Steve Geiogamah, Vice President (Kiowa) – Tourism Development Coordinator Economic Vitality, City of Scottsdale.
-Phone: 480-312-4013 Email: firstname.lastname@example.org
+Steve Geiogamah, Treasurer (Kiowa) – Tourism Development Coordinator Economic Vitality, City of Scottsdale.
+Phone: 480-312-4013 Email: email@example.com

 Steve Geiogamah is a career business development manager working with local municipalities and Native American communities.
 Mr. Geiogamah manages the implementation of the City of Scottsdale’s tourism program, a comprehensive program that integrates destination marketing, event support, research, and tourism related capital projects intended to maximize the return on tax investment.
 Mr. Geiogamah currently serves as the Past President for the Phoenix Indian Center Board of Directors and as a member of the Heard Museum Program Committee.
 He has also served as a Board Member for the Greater Phoenix Multi-Cultural and Arts Foundation, Arizona Tourism Alliance, Arizona American Indian Tourism Association and as a member of the Tribal Advisory Committee for the Arizona Office of Tourism.
 Mr. Geiogamah received a Bachelor of Science degree in Business Economics from Northern Arizona University and has a Master in Business Administration from the University of Phoenix.